san-sei/documents/content/en/docs/for_administrators/on-premises-deployment/dedicated_deployment_options.md

 - **Entra ID**: A comprehensive identity and access management solution provided by Microsoft Azure, AAD enables secure authentication and authorization processes, ensuring that users have appropriate access to the platform's resources and services.

 _This component is optional._

-## Deployment Models

-When it comes to deploying the IDmelon platform, users have two options:

-### Single Node Deployment

-Ideal for small to medium-scale deployments, the single node deployment option involves installing all components on a single server.
-This streamlined approach offers simplicity and ease of management.

-#### Minimum System Requirements

-The minimum hardware and operating system requirements are:

-- OS: Ubuntu server 23.10 or Windows Server 2016+
-- CPU: 4 cores
-- RAM: 8 GB
-- Hard Drive: 50 GB

-In the above specifications, when deployed in a Windows Server environment, the application is installed within a virtual machine or VMware, and the mentioned specifications refer to the allocated hardware within the virtual environment.

-### Cluster Deployment

-For larger-scale deployments requiring high availability and scalability, the cluster deployment option is recommended.

-This involves installing the platform on a minimum of three servers, ensuring redundancy and load balancing to handle increased traffic and workload.

-### Private Tenant Cloud Deployment

-The IDmelon platform seamlessly integrates with cloud services to meet various requirements, including:

-#### Databases

-For the required databases, including Redis, MongoDB, and PostgreSQL, you can leverage cloud services such as:

-- MongoDB Atlas: A fully managed cloud database service for MongoDB, providing automated backups, scaling, and security features.
-- Amazon RDS: Offers managed relational databases, including PostgreSQL, MySQL, and MariaDB.
-- Amazon ElastiCache: Provides scalable and high-performance Redis and Memcached-compatible in-memory data stores.
-- Azure Cache: Offers managed Redis and Memcached services on Microsoft Azure.
-- Azure PostgreSQL: Provides fully managed PostgreSQL database services on Microsoft Azure.

-#### Kubernetes

-For Kubernetes orchestration, you can utilize:

-- Amazon EKS (Elastic Kubernetes Service): A fully managed Kubernetes service provided by AWS, offering scalability, security, and high availability for containerized applications.
-- Azure AKS (Azure Kubernetes Service): A managed Kubernetes service provided by Microsoft Azure, enabling easy deployment, management, and scaling of containerized applications.
-- Google GKE (Google Kubernetes Engine): A managed Kubernetes service provided by Google Cloud Platform, offering automated operations, scalability, and security features